Cranberry Orange Muffins

 Instructions

 - In a large bowl, toss together the flour, baking powder and salt.
-Set aside.2 & 1/2 cups (310g) all-purpose flour, 4 tsp baking powder, 1/2 tsp salt
+Set aside.2 & 1/2 cups (310g) all-purpose flour, 1 Tbsp baking powder, 1/2 tsp salt

 - Slowly add to the dry ingredients.
 Mix until JUST combined, then fold in the cranberries.
 Divide the batter into the 12 muffin cups.1 & 1/2 cups (150g) fresh cranberries

-- Bake at 425ยฐF for 5 minutes, then reduce the oven temp to 375ยฐF and bake for another 13-15 minutes or until a toothpick inserted into the center comes out clean.
+- Bake at 425°F for 5 minutes, then reduce the oven temp to 350°F and bake for another 12-15 minutes or until a toothpick inserted into the center comes out clean.
+Let cool in pan for 5-10 minutes and remove the muffins from the pan to cool on a wire rack.

 Notes